Pune Metro: FSI Debate

 In July 2018, the Department of Defence of the MoD notified height restrictions in a six-kilometer radius of the National Defence Academy and the Lohegaon airport.
 This area accounts for approximately 50% of the city's area.
 The notification restricts the construction of high-rise buildings and has made 4 FSI along the metro corridor under the transit-oriented development policy impossible.

+In popular culture

+In 2021, the first-ever movie to be shot in Pune metro was the Shah Rukh Khan and Nayanthara starrer film Jawan.
+The film was shot in Sant Tukaram Nagar metro station.